On the dynamics of formation of generic singularities of mean curvature flow: Proof of when

 Next we estimate the terms on the right hand side.
-What to be considered below is more than what is needed here, the extras will be applied to control the terms in \eqref{eq:TwoYder} below. \begin{proposition} For any $k\in (\mathbb{Z}^{+}\cup \{0\})^3$ and $l\in \mathbb{Z}^{+}\cup \{0\}$ satisfying $|k|+l=2,$ we have
+To avoid controlling similar terms in \eqref{eq:TwoYder} below, we will include some estimates for them. \begin{proposition} For any $k\in (\mathbb{N}\cup \{0\})^3$ and $l\in \mathbb{N}\cup \{0\}$ satisfying $|k|+l=2,$ we have

-\end{proposition} The proposition will be proved in subsection \ref{subsec:twoderiveLinf}.
+\end{proposition} The proposition will be proved in Subsection \ref{subsec:twoderiveLinf}.